TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-The null session didn't allowed us to enumerate shares:
+The null session did not allow us to enumerate shares:

 <br />